-The owners of this 400-seat urban brewery on Seattle’s Capitol Hill wanted the aesthetics of the former 1920s-era auto showroom and service area to reflect the utilitarian nature of the work performed within it.
+The owners of this 400-seat urban brewery on Seattle’s Capitol Hill wanted to maintain the aesthetics of the former 1920s-era auto showroom and service area in order to reflect the utilitarian nature of the brewing performed within.
 The design team was able to retain the ambiance of the original masonry building while still incorporating necessary energy and structural upgrades.

 The focus of the brewery is on the brewing process, with functioning vessels taking center stage.
 This brewhouse area faces an open bar, with tables and chairs incorporated into the space.
 Sandblasted original concrete flooring and board-formed concrete walls underscore the intention of the working brewery.